QuSpin/QuSpin/README.md

 H=hamiltonian(static_list,dynamic_list,L,Nup=Nup,pblock=pblock,...)
 ```

-One can also use the basis1d class to construct the basis object with a particular set of symmetries, then pass that into the the constructor of the hamiltonian:
+There are also basis type objects which can be constructed for a given set of symmetry blocks.
+These basis objects can be passed to hamiltonian which will then use that basis to construct the matrix elements for symmetry sector of the basis object.
+One basis object is called spin_basis_1d which is used to create the basis object for a 1d spin chain:

 ```python
 from exact_diag_py.basis import spin_basis_1d